- Education and Science»

 Catnip is a perennial herb.
 The plant has a square stem that reaches a height of one to four feet.
 The green or grey-green leaves are triangular or oval in shape and are toothed.
 They are attached to the stem in pairs, with one leaf in a pair opposite to the other leaf.

 Catnip grows well in full sun or partial shade and in dry to medium dry soil.
 It's a hardy plant that is resistant to most pests.
 Some people report that the plant spreads rapidly.
-Catnip can be grown successfully in containers.
+It can be grown in containers.

 The use of the name "catmint" is somewhat confusing.
 It's often used as a group name for all members of the genus Nepeta.
 In this case, catnip is classified as a type of catmint.
 However, some people use "catmint" as the name for one or more plant species in the genus Nepeta, but not for catnip, which they consider to be a different variety of plant.